 Councils are large, complex and diverse businesses.
 They deliver services ranging from building road networks, delivering community services, running commercial businesses, visitor information services, animal management, development and planning control, collecting waste, maintaining open spaces and so on.

+Due to COVID-19 restrictions for public gatherings, Council Meetings will now be conducted online.
+For more information click here.
 Council meetings are held on the second Wednesday of each month commencing at 5:30pm (except January when the meeting is held on the third Wednesday).
-The meetings are held in the Council Chambers Minlaton Town Hall, 57 Main Street, Minlaton.
-Council’s Elected Member Workshops are held on the fourth Wednesday of each month commencing at...
+The meetings are held in the Council Chambers Minlaton Town Hall, 57...
 [Continue reading]

 Consider becoming a part of our unique Council with spectacular coastal living at its best.
 At the Yorke Peninsula Council, you will be provided with the opportunity to expand your knowledge and skills and be enabled to reach your full potential in a nurtured, progressive and positive environment.
 We embrace a culture of continuous improvement,...
 [Continue reading]